andreasscherbaum/maildir2gmail/README.md

 You can set the maximum size for messages with the option _--max-size=MAX_SIZE_ (in bytes).
 Messages that are larger than the defined size are skipped.
 Default is 25 MB (Gmail limitation for IMAP).

 Username and Password are required, IMAP for your mailbox must be turned on (do this in the Settings for your mailbox).
-In addition you have to allow [_less secure apps_](https://support.google.com/accounts/answer/6010255) in your Gmail interface.
+In addition you have to create an [app password](https://support.google.com/accounts/answer/185833).